Battle of Taliwa: Highway marker

 between the Cherokee and Creek Indians.

 There, about 1755, the great Cherokee war chief, Oconostota, led 500 of his warriors to victory over a larger band of Creeks.
 So complete was the defeat that the Creeks retreated south of the Chattahoochee River, leaving their opponents the region later to become the heart of the ill-fated Cherokee Nation.

 028-1 GEORGIA HISTORICAL COMMISSION 1953.

 Judaculla Rock

 In Jackson County, North Carolina, a soapstone rock called the Judaculla Rock with petroglyph carvings was found near the Caney Fork Creek.
 The Judaculla Rock is known by the Cherokee to be related to the Tsu'kalu or Judaculla legend.
+The site is a historic landmark to the Cherokee.

 Countering theories from historians believe that the carvings are a map of the Battle of Taliwa.
-Archeologists and geologists propose that the Judaculla Rock were remnants from a pre-historic tribe, possibly living at the end of the Ice Age.
+Archeologists and geologists propose that the Judaculla Rock were remnants from a pre-historic tribe, possibly living at the end of the Last Glacial Period.

-The site remains a historic landmark to the Cherokee.

-Controversy

-Sources on the Battle of Taliwa have come under debate as certain events, geographical information, and historical archival data do not correlate, including the story of Nancy Ward.
-Scholars have noted that a main source of information regarding the details of the battle comes from oral tradition, notably from a trader named Brian Ward who had witnessed the event and gave an account of the battle in 1815.